History of Whaling

 Whale Bone Arch on Village Harbour, Qeqertarsuaq (Godhavn), Disko Island, West Coast, Greenland

-have joined the organisation.
+In 1949, the International Whaling Commission (IWC) was established, originally to make whaling sustainable.
+In later years though, many anti-whaling countries simply want to stop whaling as such, have joined the organization.
 IWC, however, is not an effective protection to whales since its rules don't act as international laws.
-Their rules have to be followed by member countries only, and the membership is voluntary - any country can withdraw themselves from the membership any time.
+Their rules have to be followed by member countries only, and the membership is voluntary.
+Any country can withdraw themselves from the membership any time.

 Modern History of Whaling